LSU women's golf advances to SEC championship match

 BIRMINGHAM, Ala. – LSU’s Latanna Stone rallied from one hole down with three to play to give LSU the clinching point in a 3.5-1.5 semifinal match play win over Alabama Saturday as the sun set on the Southeastern Conference Women’s Golf Championship at the Greystone Country Club’s Legacy Course.

 LSU was able to get the three points necessary with wins from Carla Tejedo, Elsa Svensson and Stone.
-Ingrid Lindblad rallied to tie her match with a long birdie on the final hole and that match went to extra holes, but Stone ended things before they could complete the first hole of sudden death so that match was deemed a tie.
+Ingrid Lindblad rallied to tie her match with a long birdie on the final hole.
+That match went to extra holes, but Stone ended things before they could complete the first hole of sudden death to deem the match a tie.

 The Tigers and the Florida Gators, which upset No. 1 seed Auburn, 3-2, in the other semifinal will now meet at 8 a.m.
 Sunday morning for the SEC Championship as the Tigers of LSU go for their first conference crown in 30 years.
 The match will be televised live on the SEC Network.